-+HSA4850, Capstone
++HSA4850, Capstone 90 hrs., 3 crs.

 Prerequisite: HSA3700 with a minimum grade of "C." Comprehensive and synthesizing project to apply the knowledge and skills learned in the program courses.
 Projects must have theoretical and applied components.
 The capstone project is taken in the student's final semester.